 It’s been a good year for film.
-There’s not really any other way to say it.
-I saw 60 odd films this year, far fewer in theatres but far more at home than last year, and of those, I remember the majority being good!
+There’s not any other way to say it.
+I saw 60-odd films this year, far fewer in theatres but far more at home than last year, and of those, I remember the majority being good!

-For the last several years, I’ve also put together a worst-of list, but I decided not to do that this year.
-I know some people look forward to it, but I’ve decided to focus on the positive rather than the negative despite the latter being the bigger draw on the web.
+I’ve also put together a worst-of-list for the last several years, but I decided not to do that this year.
+I know that some people look forward to it, but I’ve decided to focus on the positive rather than the negative despite the latter being the bigger draw on the web.
 And besides, we all know that Pixels was the worst film of the year by a country mile.

 So what did make the top list?
 I’m glad you asked.

 Two kids find a cop car and take it on a joyride.
-What they don’t know is that the cop car belongs to crooked cop Kevin Bacon and he’s left a body in the trunk.
-If the set-up isn’t enough to get you onboard, know that Kevin Bacon is in top form as the crooked cop and has a pretty fantastic monologue in the middle.
-The two kids at the centre of the story are pretty fantastic, playing exactly the two kinds of kids that fall in together and get into trouble together.
+Unfortunately, they don’t know that the cop car belongs to crooked cop Kevin Bacon, who left a body in the trunk.
+If the set-up isn’t enough to get you on board, know that Kevin Bacon is in top form as the crooked cop and has a fantastic monologue in the middle.
+The two kids at the centre of the story are pretty great, playing precisely the two kinds of kids that fall in together and get into trouble together.
 It’s challenging and energetic and dark and a hell of a ride.

-Brie Larson seems like she’s been an up and comer forever now.
+Brie Larson seems like she’s been an up-and-comer forever now.
 She’s turned in some excellent performances, but this might be the one that finally proves to be her big break.
 In Room she runs the gamut of emotions first in captivity, struggling to survive with her child-by-rape in a tiny room and later in freedom as she desperately tries to re-adjust to the world and help her son figure out a world he’s never seen.
-It’s a real tour de force performance and one that already has garnered Golden Globe and SAG award nominations.
+It’s a real tour de force performance that has already garnered Golden Globe and SAG award nominations.

-As if a look inside a child’s mind isn’t a brilliant enough idea, Inside Out is a wonderfully told story about sadness and that emotions place in your life.
-It’ll make you laugh, and it’ll make you cry, and it proves that Pixar is at the top of their game, telling unique and original stories.
-Also, bonus points for the perfect casting of Richard Kind.
+As if looking inside a child’s mind isn’t a brilliant enough idea, Inside Out is a wonderfully told story about sadness and its place in your life.
+It’ll make you laugh, and it’ll make you cry, and it proves that Pixar is at the top of their game, telling unique and original stories—also, bonus points for the perfect casting of Richard Kind.

 What We Do In The Shadows

 It’s hilarious.
-That’s all you really need to know.
+That’s all you need to know.
 A story about centuries-old vampires trying to make it in the modern world is a good enough set-up, but the execution here is top-notch.
-From the fully fleshed out supernatural world to the examinations of how exactly a vampire dresses for a party, there’s something to be loved in every scene of this movie.
+From the fully fleshed-out supernatural world to the examinations of how exactly a vampire dresses for a party, there’s something to be loved in every scene of this movie.

 Magic Mike XXL

-Yeah, I really liked the movie about male strippers –sorry, male entertainers– this year.
+Yeah, I liked the movie about male strippers –sorry, male entertainers– this year.
 The plot is pretty thin; the bros go on a road trip, one last ride, to a convention to make some cash and have an epic time.
-What happens along the way is that they meet many women of many ages and sizes and make them all feel great about themselves.
-The boys do so by throwing off the personas they’re expected to keep up and instead being true to their own personalities.
+Along the way, they meet many women of many ages and sizes and make them all feel great about themselves.
+The boys do so by throwing off the personas they’re expected to keep up and instead being true to their own unique personalities.
 That’s right, the movie about male strippers is firmly sex-positive and strongly feminist, and just a good time all around.